Fried Sicilian Tuma

 • 2 Bowls

-Steps to prepare fresh Sicilian Tuma
+Steps to Prepare Fresh Sicilian Tuma

-• I sliced the tuma and dipped it first in the egg and then
+• I sliced the tuma and dipped it first in the egg

-• in the seasoned breadcrumbs.
+• then in the seasoned breadcrumbs.

 • One by one, I prepared all the slices of fresh cheese, the Sicilian tuma.